 texts and histories, as well as in

 methods of research and theory.
-Study in either of these areas lets students pursue significant work in teaching, scholarship, commercial
+Study in any of these areas lets students pursue meaningful work in teaching, scholarship, commercial

 communication, and productive cultural, ethical, and intellectual life.

 English and creative writing courses at LSSU provide students with a solid foundation in critical reading, in British, American, and World literatures both classic and contemporary, and more advanced study and research into literary genres, modes, and issues.
 In addition, all English students at LSSU experience literature first hand by making it in Creative Writing and Drama courses.
 Classes are small, seldom having more than 25 students, and the professors know your name and take an active interest in your progress and career goals.
 Many classes are conducted as seminars or tutorials, and involve a lot of group discussion, interaction, and collaborative exploration.
 The fact that LSSU is a residential university means that professors are always available to talk with students.
 You’ll be part of a unique and close-knit team that has a proud history and a wide-open challenge to advance the profession of letters at LSSU and beyond.
 Click here to see the descriptions of individual English courses in the LSSU catalog.